Cloud & infrastructure

 Enterprise security refers to the collection of strategies, techniques, processes, and tools that organizations use to reduce the risk of unauthorized access to data, information, and IT systems.
 The activities that are part of enterprise security include the standardization, development, change, and evaluation of the company's enterprise risk management and security methods.

-All enterprise security activities need to be in line with the organization's general compliance requirements, administration strategies, and culture.
+All enterprise security activities need to be in line with the organization's general compliance requirements, administration strategies, regulations applicable in all physical locations of its offices, warehouses, or stores, and the existing company culture.
 This includes carrying out risk analysis tasks that are essential to the organization's core operational efficiency.
 Enterprise security also generates procedures and strategies that help to safeguard the company's digital and physical assets.

 What is security automation?